 Call for Abstracts

-The Cholangiocarcinoma Foundation Annual Conference Poster Session will provide an opportunity for presenting late-breaking results, on-going research projects, and speculative or innovative work in cholangiocarcinoma research.
-Posters are intended to provide authors and conference participants with the ability to connect with each other and to build upon the foundation of knowledge exchange and collaboration.
+Posters are intended to provide authors and conference participants with the opportunity to connect with one another and build upon the foundation of knowledge exchange and collaboration.

 Open to all professionals in medical fields consistent with the mission of CCF (to find a cure and improve the quality of life for those affected by cholangiocarcinoma).